-The VMM used in this paper is User-Mode Linux (UML) [8], modified to support host device drivers in the guest OS.
+The VMM used in this paper is User-Mode Linux (UML) [8].
 UML is implemented as a kernel modification to a host Linux OS (Figure 1)2.
 The virtual machine runs as two user processes on the host OS: one host process (the guest-kernel host process) runs all guest kernel code, and one host process (the guest-user host process) runs all guest user code.
 The guest-kernel host process uses the Linux ptrace facility to intercept system calls and signals generated by the guest-user host process.
-The guest-user host process uses the host process uses UML's skas-extension to the host Linux kernel to switch quickly between address spaces of different guest user processes.
+The guest-user host process uses UML's skasextension to the host Linux kernel to switch quickly between address spaces of different guest user processes.

-UML's VMM exports a para-virtualized architecture that is similar but not identical to the host hardware [28].
-The guest OS in UML, which is also Linux, must be ported to run on top of this virtual architecture.
+UML's VMM exports a virtual architecture that is similar but not identical to the host hardware.
+The guest OS in UML (also Linux) must be ported to run on top of this virtual architecture.
 Each piece of virtual hardware in UML is emulated with a host service.
-The guest disk is emulated by a raw disk partition on the host; the guest memory is emulated by a memory-mapped file on the host; the guest network card is emulated by a host TUN/TAP virtual Ethernet driver; the guest MMU is emulated by calls to the host mmap and mprotect system calls; guest timer and device interrupts are emulated by host SIGALRM and SI-GIO signals; the guest console is emulated by standard output.
+The guest disk is emulated by a raw disk partition on the host; the guest memory is emulated by a memory-mapped file on the host; the guest network card is emulated by a host TUN/TAP virtual Ethernet driver; the guest MMU is emulated by calls to the host mmap and mprotect system calls; guest timer and device interrupts are emulated by host SIGALRM and SIGIO signals; the guest console is emulated by standard output.
 The guest Linux's architecture-dependent layer uses these host services to interact with the virtual hardware.
+In addition to UML's standard virtual devices, we provide the ability to use unmodified real device drivers in the guest OS to drive devices on the host platform (Section 3.2).